 Following on from the massive success of our first robotic cat as a companion for our Service Users, we are so pleased to have been donated an additional mouser by the lovely family of one of our Service Users.
 Thank you so much - we are incredibly pleased about this as the demand for our first feline has been so high.
-Find Christine and Kate on our Facebook page telling you more about our new addition.
+Find Christine on our Facebook page telling you more about our new addition.

 Coronavirus (COVID-19) is a new illness that can affect your lungs and airways.